-We offer a five-year, non-pyramidal general surgical residency training program, approved for 72 resident positions and to graduate nine chief residents in general surgery each year.
+We offer a five-year, non-pyramidal general surgical residency training program, approved for 77 resident positions and to graduate ten chief residents in general surgery each year.

-The internship has twenty-nine positions: nine categorical general surgery residents and eighteen preliminary positions in general surgery for individuals preparing for a residency in another discipline.
+The internship has thirty positions: ten categorical general surgery residents and eighteen preliminary positions in general surgery for individuals preparing for a residency in another discipline.
 The final two positions are Urology preliminary positions.
 There are also five preliminary positions available for a second clinical year of surgical training.

 Most of our categorical residents elect to spend two years in the Department's NIH-funded surgical research laboratories.
 Participation in research years or an education year is strongly recommended in the program.
 The majority our graduates continue their training in fellowship programs or embark on academic careers.